mlswg/mls-architecture/draft-ietf-mls-architecture.md

 > Prefer using encrypted group operation messages to avoid privacy
 > issues related to non-encrypted signatures.

+Note that in the default case of encrypted handshake messages, the application level must make sure that the access control policies are consistent accross all clients to make sure that they remain in sync.
+If two different policies were applied, the clients might not accept or reject a group operation and end-up in different cryptographic states, breaking their ability to communicate.

+> **RECOMMENDATION:**
+> Avoid using inconsistent access control policies in the case of
+> encrypted group operations.

 ### Recovery After State Loss

 Conversation participants whose local MLS state is lost or corrupted